Contra Dance FAQs

 What if I don't have a partner?

 No problem.
 Many people come to a Contra Dance alone.
-Dancers are encouraged to dance with many different partners throughout the evening.
-If there is an excess of one gender, it is customary for women to dance men's parts (and vice versa) to form couples and extend the set.
+Dancers are encouraged to dance with many different partners throughout the evening, and to try dancing both roles, regardless of their own, or their partner's gender.

 Do I need to wear special clothes?

 No. Contra Dancers tend to dress informally.
 Most people dress for comfort and in anticipation of vigorous exercise.
-Ladies prefer loose, light dresses or skirts; men wear lightweight slacks, jeans, or even shorts.
+Loose, light clothing (dresses, skirts, or shorts) are commonly seen at our dances.
 Be sure to wear soft-soled, comfortable shoes.

 What is the music like?